apache/systemds/docs/native-backend.md

 # After installation, you may also want to add `/opt/OpenBLAS/lib` to your LD_LIBRARY_PATH or `java.library.path`.
 ```

-We also depend on GNU OpenMP (gomp) which will be installed by GCC.
+When using OpenBLAS, we also depend on GNU OpenMP (gomp) which will be installed by GCC.
 To find the location of `gomp` on your system, please use the command `ldconfig -p | grep libgomp`.
 If gomp is available as `/lib64/libgomp.so.1` instead of `/lib64/libgomp.so`,
 please add a softlink to it: